Equity, Diversity & Inclusion

 • Listening to our student voices, and using feedback to adapt and to increase support.

-• Awarding six ring-fenced studentships (so far).
+• Awarding nine ring-fenced studentships (so far).

 • Awarding four studentships with matched LMIC Bursaries (so far).